On the Computability of Measures of Regular Sets of Infinite Trees: Introduction

 \section{Introduction}

 The Rabin tree theorem had an~essential impact on formal methods in computer science, thanks to both the large applicability of the result and the strength of techniques introduced in the proof~\cite{rabin_s2s}.
-Basically, it reduces the satisfiability problem for monadic second\=/order logic (MSO) over the infinite binary tree to non\=/emptiness problem of finite automata running over labelled infinite trees, which yields decidability.
+Basically, it reduces the satisfiability problem for monadic second\=/order logic (MSO) over the infinite binary tree to the non\=/emptiness problem of finite automata running over labelled infinite trees, which yields decidability.
 The acceptance criterion used in the automata generalises previous ideas of B\"uchi~\cite{buchi_decision}.
 The result gave rise to the whole area of automata-based methods in verification, whose realm of applications goes far beyond the original theory of the tree, see e.g.,~\cite{thomas_languages,2008thomas,Demri2016,Pin2021} for surveys.

 The potential of automata on infinite trees for probabilistic questions in verification has been noted by several authors~\cite{chen_model_checking,mio_branching_games,CarayolHS14}.
 The space of trees can be naturally equipped with a~Cantor\=/like topology as well as the probability measure, where we assume that each letter is chosen independently at random (called \emph{coin\=/flipping measure}).
-The following question can be viewed as a~probabilistic counterpart of the problem solved by Rabin. \begin{problem} Given a~representation of a~regular tree language $L$, find the probability that a~randomly generated tree belongs to $L$. \end{problem}
+The following question can be viewed as a~probabilistic counterpart of the problem solved by Rabin.

+\begin{problem} Given a~representation of a~regular tree language $L$, find the probability that a~randomly generated tree belongs to $L$. \end{problem}

-An analogous question for regular languages of $ \omega$-words can be traced back to the early work on verification of finite-state probabilistic systems initiated, among others, by Vardi~\cite{Vardi85}.
+An analogous question for regular languages of $\omega$\=/words can be traced back to the early work on verification of finite-state probabilistic systems initiated, among others, by Vardi~\cite{Vardi85}.
 An efficient solution follows from the work by Courcoubetis and Yannakakis~\cite{courcou-yanna-acm} (see also~\cite{Vardi99-proba}).
 It has been noted by several authors that, for the coin\=/flipping measure, the probability in question is rational (see, e.g., \cite{chatterjee_stochastic_parity,takeuti-rational}).

 In the case of infinite trees, it is not even evident that the probability in question always exists, as a~regular tree language need not in general be Borel~\cite{niwinski_gap}.
-However, it was established by Gogacz, Michalewski, Mio, and Skrzypczak~\cite{michalewski_measure_final} that all regular languages of trees are measurable.
+However, it was established by Gogacz et al.~\cite{michalewski_measure_final} that all regular languages of trees are measurable.